kossnocorp/superstate/README.md

 In this example, we nest the `volumeState` inside the `playing` state.
 The `volumeState` will be initialized when the `playing` state is entered and will be destroyed when the `playing` state is exited.

-You can send events, subscribe to changes, and access the substate from the parent state:
+You can send events, subscribe to updates, and access the substate from the parent state:

 ```ts
 const player = playerState.host();